Wendell Mitchell

-Mitchell's 2010 campaign information is on his official website.

-Professional Biography
+Biography

 Mitchell was a conservative Democratic senator who was known for working across party lines to build better schools, recruit industry, and fund important projects in his district.
-In 2007, Mitchell’s colleagues in the Senate voted him to the position of Deputy President Pro Tempore, an important role in guiding the future of our state.
-His seniority in the Alabama Senate made him one of the state’s most effective lawmakers.
+In 2007, Mitchell’s colleagues in the Senate voted him to the position of Deputy President Pro Tempore.

+Mitchell ran in Alabama's 2nd congressional district in 1978, against the incumbent Republican William L. Dickinson.
+He was defeated with 46.0% of the vote.

 Mitchell was chairman of the standing committee on Governmental Affairs in the Senate and chairman of the Joint House–Senate Committee on Energy.
 He also served as a voting member of every Senate committee by virtue of his position as Deputy President Pro Tempore.

 Mitchell earned a bachelor's degree from Auburn University and a law degree from the University of Alabama.
 He was a past Dean of Jones Law School at Faulkner University and was still active as a Professor of Law at the institution until his death.

 He died of congestive heart failure in February 2012.